 Further information about the census is available on the Australian Public Service Commission website.

-Some of our positive results from the 2020 APS Employee Census include:
+Highlights from the 2022 APS Employee Census include:

 What we will do with the results

 The NDIS Commission is committed to responding to the results of the APS Census through a staff led approach to create impact and change.
 We want to generate staff conversations and commitment to a suite of initiatives that are iterative and take an approach of continuous improvement to drive the greatest uplift and improve the day-to-day experience of each colleague who works at the NDIS Commission, and their connection to their colleagues, their work, and the NDIS Commission’s purpose and impact.